 Gary Murphy was born in in Cork City in 1968 and educated by the Christian Brothers at Sullivan's Quay.
 He later studied at UCC, BA 1990, MA 1992, and took his doctorate under Prof. Eunan O'Halpin in DCU in 1996.
-He has worked in DCU since 1995 and is now Professor of Politics in the School of Law and Government.
+He has worked in DCU since 1995 and is now Full Professor of Politics in the School of Law and Government.
 He was the Head of the School of Law and Government between 2012 and 2018.

 In 2007 Prof. Murphy was appointed DCU's first Dean of Graduate Studies and served in that position until 2011.
 He is a former editor of Irish Political Studies, the leading journal of political science in Ireland.
 He was President of the Political Studies Association of Ireland from 2009 to 2012.
 In 2011-12 he was visiting Fulbright Professor of Politics in the Center for European Studies at the University of North Carolina, Chapel Hill.
 He was a Naughton Fellow and Distinguished Visiting Professor at the Keough Naughton Institute for Irish Studies at the University of Notre Dame in 2016 and 2019.

-He has published extensively on the politics of modern Ireland.
-In 2016 his book Electoral Competition in Ireland since 1987: the politics of triumph and despair was published by Manchester University Press.
-It was widely and positively reviewed as a major reinterpretation of modern Ireland over the last three decades.
+In 2016 Prof. Murphy's book Electoral Competition in Ireland since 1987: the politics of triumph and despair was published by Manchester University Press.
+It was also widely and positively reviewed as a major reinterpretation of modern Ireland.
 He is also a renowned authority on the regulation of lobbying and is co-author of the book Regulating Lobbying: a global comparison.
 Originally published in 2010 by Manchester University Press, a second edition was published in 2019.

 Prof. Murphy appears regularly in the Irish print and broadcast media.
-He was an analyst for RTE on the 2007, 2011 and 2016 Irish General Elections, the 2011 and 2018 Irish presidential elections, the 2009, 2014 and 2019 local and European elections, the 2010, 2015 and 2017 British general elections and the 2008, 2012 and 2016 US presidential elections.
+He was an analyst for RTE on the 2007, 2011, 2016 and 2020 Irish General Elections, the 2011 and 2018 Irish presidential elections, the 2009, 2014 and 2019 local and European elections, the 2010, 2015, 2017 and 2019 British general elections and the 2008, 2012, 2016 and 2020 US presidential e